versia-pub/protocol/README.md

 ### 1.9.1.
 Cryptography

 Lysand uses cryptography to ensure that objects are not tampered with during transit.
 This is done by signing objects with a private key, and verifying the signature with a public key.

+> **Note**: The author of the object is the actor that created the object, indicated by the `author` property on the object body.
+The server that is sending the object is the server that is sending the object to another server.

 All HTTP requests **MUST** be sent over HTTPS.
 Servers **MUST** not accept HTTP requests, unless it is for development purposes.